eMedranoPicon/prueba/cards/readme.md

    Default task include the following tasks 'sass-lint', 'jshint', 'sass', 'vendor-scripts', 'scripts' and 'watch'. 'test' was removed by it could be included again if it is necesary.

-3. Important: If I forgot something, call me, ask jewellery boys or better call Saul ;)
+3. Important: If I forgot something, call me, ask coinc boys

 # Useful links